commit-confirm/commit-confirm.github.io/bio/index.md

 <BR>

-If it is not already clear, I should probably point out this isn't actually a blog about me performing stunts and injuring myself.
-It his however a work in progress and will never really be complete, even if I have spare time to continue with progress it.
+If it is not already clear, this isn't Jackass.
+It his however a work in progress and will never really be complete.
+Posts here may not be the best structured as they will be quick write ups mostly for my own refrence.

 &nbsp;
 &nbsp;